giangnguyen1992/first-redux-project/README.md

 ## Feautures

-- build with react.js and redux as state container
+- built with react.js and redux as state container
 - dummy data created from txtgen, faker and shortid
-- create with create-react-app
+- created with create-react-app

 ## Live demo
 https://first-redux-project-316e4.firebaseapp.com/